ez1mm/meraki-RadiusNAD/README.md

   -d                    debug
 ```

 You must provide an Organization (-o) as an option, if you provide a Network name (-n) only that network will be parsed, if you do not specify a network, all eligible Networks in the Organization will be parsed.
+If you do not specify device types (--type) only MR will be parsed.

 ## Example
 ```